MICHIGAN COINS FOR

 |||||||

-pennies unless noted.
+copper pennies unless noted.
 We have run out of numbers for Michigan coins!
-We are now listing
+We are now listing Upper Peninsula

-Upper Peninsula coins with the prefix “UP,” and are converting the numbering
+coins with the prefix “UP,” and are converting the numbering system for our

 |||||||